Book Of Enoch Ethiopian Translation

 First Beast Of Revelation 13

-The key to understanding Revelation 13 is in Revelation 17: 8-13 as follows:
+The key to understanding Revelation 13 is Revelation 17: 8-13 as follows:

-The beast that thou sawest was, and is not; and shall ascend out of the bottomless pit, and go into (perdition): = ruin, loss or damnation, and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is.
-And here is the mind which hath wisdom.
-The seven heads are seven mountains, on which the woman sitteth.
-And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.
-And the beast that was, and is not, even he is the eighth, and is of the seven, and goeth into perdition.
-And the ten horns which thou sawest are ten kings, which have received no kingdom as yet; but receive power as kings one hour with the beast.
+The beast that you saw was, and is not; and shall ascend out of the bottomless pit, and go into (perdition): = ruin, loss or damnation, and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is.
+And here is the mind which has wisdom.
+The seven heads are seven mountains, on which the woman sits.
+And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he comes, he must continue a short space.
+And the beast that was, and is not, even he is the eighth, and is of the seven, and goes into perdition.
+And the ten horns which you saw are ten kings, which have received no kingdom as yet; but receive power as kings one hour with the beast.
 These have one mind, and shall give their power and strength unto the beast.

-The Fifth Head = Grecian Empire of Alexander the Great: Symbolized by the leopard, the Grecian Empire is the fifth head of the first beast of Revelation 13, that existed before the time of the Roman Empire which was the sixth head.
-It ruled the same territory of the Middle East as the previous Media-Persia, and Babylonian Empires, and the dragon = (the beast that ascended from the bottomless pit) - Revelation 17: 8-11, gave it's first king, Alexander the Great, his power, and his seat, and great authority.
+The preceding indicates that the beast (that was) is the Grecian Empire of Alexander the Great, which is symbolized as the leopard.
+It ruled the same territory of the Middle East as the previous Media-Persia, and Babylonian Empires, and the Dragon gave it's first king, Alexander the Great, his power, and his seat, and great authority.

-The Seventh Head = British Empire: Following the death of Alexander the Great, the Grecian Empire was divided amongst his four generals.
+Following the death of Alexander the Great, the Grecian Empire was divided amongst his four generals.
 These became the Antigonid, Seleucid, Bactrian and Ptolemaic Empires.
 The Seleucid Empire represented the Middle East portion of Alexander's divided empire.
-After the fall of the Roman Empire, and later in the 14th century, the Turkish - Ottoman/Islamic Empire ruled over the area formerly known as the Seleucid Empire, which was greatly influenced by Mohammed and Islam, but was defeated by the British Empire during World War I. Thus, the British Empire is the seventh head empire of the First Beast of Revelation 13, because it now ruled the same area of the Middle East as the previous six empires.
+After the fall of the Roman Empire, and later in the 14th century, the Turkish - Ottoman/Islamic Empire ruled over the area formerly known as the Seleucid Empire, but was defeated by the British Empire during World War I. Thus, the British Empire became the seventh head empire of the First Beast of Revelation 13, because it now ruled the same area of the Middle East, and the location of Babylon, as the previous six empires.

-The Seven Mountains: The woman is the (great city) which rules over the kings of the earth - Rev. 17: 9.
-The seven mountains are seven heads, which means that the seven mountains are synonymous with the seven heads representing (seven empires) of the First Beast of Revelation 13, and because she is sitting on the mountains, means that the (great city) is part of an (eighth empire) subsequent to the seven empires of the First Beast, or she could not sit upon them.
-This is more symbolic evidence for the existence of an eighth great global empire, that follows after the seven head empires of the First Beast.
+The woman is the (great city) which rules over the kings of the earth - Rev. 17: 18.
+The seven heads are seven kings and mountains which are synonymous with the seven heads of the First Beast of Revelation 13.
+Because the woman is sitting on the mountains, indicates that the (great city) is part of an (eighth empire) or she could not sit upon them.
 This (eighth empire) is also represented by the Second Beast of Revelation 13, and can be none other than the (United States), and the (great city) is (New York City), that rules over the kings of the earth.
 Why not Washington D.C.?
 Because Revelation 18, explains that the (great city) is also central to global merchandising, and New York City & Wall Street are the center of a global economic empire, and thereby rule over the kings of the earth.

-The Ten Kingdoms: Following the defeat of the Ottoman Islamic Empire by the British Empire during World War I, ten nation/provinces were established in the Middle East.
+Following the defeat of the Ottoman Islamic Empire by the British Empire during World War I, ten nation/provinces were established in the Middle East.
 These were Syria, Lebanon, Saudi Arabia, Jordan, Turkey, Persia now called Iran, Egypt, Basrah, Baghdad and Mosul.
 Later, Basrah, Baghdad and Mosul were merged to form the nation of Iraq.
 These are the ten horns and crowns of Revelation and Daniel.
-Thus, just as Daniel and Revelation foretold, the ten kingdoms arise from the seventh head of the first beast, representing the British Empire.
-It is during the time of these ten kingdoms that the beast ascends once again from the bottomless pit to empower a ruler of an eighth empire, and also during the same time that the Kingdom of God will be established upon the Earth.
-That eighth empire is none other than the United States of America, an image of the Grecian Empire of Alexander the Great.
+Thus, just as Daniel and Revelation foretold, the ten kingdoms did arise from the seventh head of the first beast, representing the British Empire.
+It is during the time of these ten kingdoms that the beast ascends from the bottomless pit to empower an eighth empire that rules over the earth.
+It is during this same time that the Kingdom of God will be established upon the Earth.
+That eighth empire is none other than the United States of America, which is an image of the Grecian Empire of Alexander the Great.

 Larry A Wright